Continuous nonlinear adaptive experimental design with gradient flow: Preliminaries

-running gradient descent for this objective functional demands a proper definition of the ``gradient".
-To do so, note that the probability measure space is nonlinear, and is typically equipped with the Wasserstein metric, the vanilla gradient descent has to be accordingly adjusted.
+a gradient-based strategy demands a proper definition of the ``gradient".
+We can equip the probability measure space $\pr_2(\Omega)$ with the Wasserstein-2 metric, for which distance can be defined using the following standard definition: